Here at St Luke’s Church, we are proud to say that we are home to many different community inititives.

 Press On Ironing Service

 Every Monday and Wednesday, several ironers collaborate to provide an ironing service to the community.
 Ironing is collected from 07h00 and weighed at the Church Hall.
-Customers are charged R15 per kg.
-The ironing is ready for collection from 16h00.
+Customers are charged R20 per kg.
+You will be informed when to come and collect your iron once you have dropped it off.

 is a fellowship group for people who want to do something about their drinking problem.
 20 to 25 people meet at the Lighthouse Hall every Tuesday throughout the year, including December.